MithunSrinivas28/Level-2-CL-CY-Report/README.md

 # Task 4: Terraform

 ## Terraform: What is it?
 It is known as  Infrastructure as Code (IaC) and is used to define, provision, and manage cloud infrastructure.
+It allows users to write declarative configuration files specifying the desired state of infrastructure, and Terraform handles the deployment and changes.
 ## **Execution of the task**

 I learned how to configure Terraform after installing it.I downloaded the required pluggings using the command `terraform init`.
-I created a **Terraform configuration file** to specify the configuration of an AWS EC2 instance before deploying it.
-This involved choosing the instance type, Amazon Machine Image (AMI), and other important settings.
+.
 After previewing the changes with `terraform plan`, I provisioned the instance using `terraform apply`.
-After it was successfully executed, I checked the instance's status in the **AWS Management Console** to make sure it
+After it was successfully executed, I checked the instance's status in the **AWS Management Console** to make sure it worked
 ![Terraform Initialization](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/12499692-c065-4a8d-918b-13160503facb.jpg)

 ![Terraform Applied Successfully](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/5c2fc8d5-1de4-429b-bac1-ce2d1012ce16.jpg)

 ![Terraform Plan - EC2 Instance Creation](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/fc8ad240-40da-4d1a-8cd4-6e61caf80722.jpg)
-### What I learnt
-- **Understanding Terraform Workflow:** Successfully navigated the process from initialization to deployment and teardown.
-- **EC2 Instance Deployment:** Created and managed an AWS EC2 instance using Terraform configurations.
-- **Terraform State Management:** Explored how Terraform tracks resources and maintains state consistency.
-- **Infrastructure Automation:** Learned how Terraform eliminates manual intervention, ensuring reliable infrastructure provisioning.
-- **Efficient Resource Management:** Practiced using `terraform destroy` to remove resources, optimizing cloud costs.
+###  Key learnings
+- I unserstood The terraform workflow
+- I learnt how to create and ec2 instance(I created a ubuntu instance from AIM)
+- I understood some of the importnat terraform commands and implemented it

 # Task 5: Wireshark

 ### What is Wireshark?
-Wireshark is a free and open-source packet analyzer used for capturing and inspecting network traffic in real-time.
-It helps diagnose network issues, analyze protocols, and detect security threats.
-Network administrators, cybersecurity professionals, and developers use it for troubleshooting, optimizing performance, and ensuring secure communications in various environments.
+Wireshark is a free open source toll which is used to analyse the data packets in a particular newtork.
+It is mainly useful for threat detection and controlling traffic in a particular network

 ### What Did I Do in This Task?
-I captured network traffic using Wireshark, applied filters to identify packet loss and retransmissions, and analyzed latency using round-trip time graphs.
-I examined TCP streams, used statistical tools to interpret data, and diagnosed network issues.
-Additionally, I saved results for further analysis to improve network performance and security monitoring.
+I captured my own Wifi netwrok  and analysed and understood the different ascpets of the captured data with various inbuilt tools in Wireshark Itself
+I Filtered out certain protocols like tcp and http and analysed them by plotting graphs and seeing the consevations between ports witht the help of different tools

 ![wireshark](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/wireshark.jpg)